jtabor214/jtabor214/README.md

 </div>
 <h1>About me!</h1>

 * Current Software Developer in a backend role at Regulatory Solutions Inc., a company that strives to produce accurate and defensible FCC reports with advanced software, terrain, and clutter data to address FCC challenges.

+* Addition role at DataAnnotation as a Software Engineer to assess the capabilities of AI chatbot models in processing coding prompts using Python and Javascript.

 * Graduate of App Academy's 16-week software engineering program, a course with an acceptance rate of 5% that teaches fundamentals in Javascript, Ruby, SQL, HTML5, and CSS.
 Gained in-depth experience with additional technologies such as React.js, Redux, MERN-Stack, AWS, and PostgreSQL to name a few!
 Completed the course with over 1000 hours of experience in paired programming, VCS tools, code review, and collaborative software development.